saghul/pyuv/docs/index.rst

 Welcome to pyuv's documentation!
 ################################

-Python interface for libuv.
+Python interface for libuv, a high performance asynchronous networking and platform abstraction library.

-libuv is a high performance asynchronous networking library used as the platform layer for NodeJS.
-It's built on top of liev and libeio on Unix and IOCP on Windows systems providing a consistent API on top of them.

-libuv is written and maintained by Joyent Inc. and contributors.

 .. note::